srobinson0586/ttg-basic/1-python-programming/1.01_environment/environment.md

 This guide will walk you through the step-by-step process of installing Python and configuring Visual Studio Code (VSCode) on your Linux Operating System.

-**The JQR teaches python following Python 3 specifications**.
+**The TTG-B teaches python following Python 3 specifications**.
 There are 2 versions of Python, Python2 and Python3.
 There are slight differences between them, and Python 2 is considered deprecated.
-Therefore, everything in the JQR is to be taken in the context of a Python3 application.
+Therefore, everything in the TTG-B is to be taken in the context of a Python3 application.
 For more on the difference between the two, this [Tutorialspoint Article](https://www.tutorialspoint.com/python3/python3_whatisnew.htm) provides a brief overview.

 ## Installing Python / Pytest

 For Windows, python can be installed from the Microsoft Store.
 However that version may be out of date.
 It is recommended to download the latest *stable* release from the [Python Website](https://www.python.org/downloads/windows/).

 Installation on Linux requires more command line work.
-If you aren't familiar with the Linux command line, inform the TRAINO so that you can be pointed to resources and learn the basics needed to complete the JQR.
-A strong foundation of linux command line knowledge is required for any good CNO Developer, but its not currently something taught in the JQR.
-Many JQR students learn about it on their own time.
+If you aren't familiar with the Linux command line, inform the TRAINO so that you can be pointed to resources and learn the basics needed to complete the TTG-B. A strong foundation of linux command line knowledge is required for any good CNO Developer, but its not currently something taught in the TTG-B. Many TTG-B students learn about it on their own time.

 ### Step 1: Installing Python in Linux
 1. Open a terminal